Addiction Treatment for College Students in Texas

 - Cougars in Recovery (CIR) supports students in recovery with a peer-to-peer process group that does a CIR weekly Community Check-In and an Outdoor Adventure Learning Experience offered in both the spring and fall semesters.

 University of North Texas

 - The UNT Collegiate Recovery Program provides students with a multitude of resources, including support group meetings and recovery housing options.

 Most colleges, community colleges, universities, and local communities have resources for students in treatment and recovery.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) provides a behavioral health services locator tool to help individuals find local treatment services.
 Both AA and NA are national organizations that offer meetings all over the country and within the state of Texas; they are sure to have local meetings in college communities or even on college campuses that cater to student populations.

 College counselors and health services professionals can help students find services and treatment programs as well.
 Most campuses will also have a hotline or crisis services for students who require immediate assistance.
-Even though college is known to be a hotbed of alcohol and drugs, universities and colleges strive to promote a sober environment by offering sober activities and numerous support services to their students.
+Even though some Texas colleges are known for parties with alcohol and drugs, universities strive to promote a sober environment by offering sober activities and numerous support services to their students.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.